SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 #### TCBn for millis timekeeping
 When a TCB is used for `millis()` timekeeping, it is set to run at the system clock prescaled by 2 (except at 1 or 2 MHz system clock) and tick over every millisecond.
 This makes the millis ISR very fast, and provides 1ms resolution at all but the slowest speeds for millis.
 The `micros()` function also has 1 us or almost-1 us resolution at all clock speeds (though there are small deterministic distortions due to the performance shortcuts used for the microsecond calculations (see appendix below).
 The only reason these excellent timers are not used by default except on parts with two TCBs and no TCD (that is, on the 2-series) is that too many other useful things need a TCB.

+### TCBn for millis timekeeping
+When TCB2 (or other type B timer) is used for `millis()` timekeeping, it is set to run at the system clock prescaled by 2 (1 at 1 MHz system clock) and tick over every millisecond.
+This makes the millis ISR very fast, and provides 1ms resolution at all speeds for millis.
+The `micros()` function also has 1 us or almost-1 us resolution at all clock speeds (though there are small deterministic distortions due to the performance shortcuts used for the microsecond calculations.
+The type B timer is an ideal timer for millis, however, they;re also good for a lot of other things too.
+Ot is anticipated that as libraries for IR, 433MHz OOK'ed remote control, and similar add support for the modern AVR parts, that these timers will see even more use.

 |Note | CLK_PER | millis() | micros() | % in ISR | micros() time | Terms used             |
 |-----|---------|----------|----------|----------|---------------|------------------------|